Toward robust early-warning models: A horse race, ensembles and model uncertainty: Horse race, aggregation and model uncertainty

 \paragraph{Early-warning inference}

 The standard approaches to inference and deriving properties of estimates descend from conventional statistical theory.
 If we know the data generating process (DGP), we also know that for data $x_{1},x_{2},...,x_{N}$, we have the mean $\hat{\theta}=\sum_{n=1}^{N}x_{n}/N$ as an estimate of the expected value of $x$, the SE $\hat{\sigma}=\sqrt{\sum_{n=1}^{N}\left(x_{n}-\hat{\theta}\right)^{2}/N^{2}}$ showing how well $\hat{\theta}$ estimates the true expectation, and the CI through $\hat{\theta}\pm t\cdot\hat{\sigma}$ (where $t$ is the CV).
 Yet, we seldom do know the DGP, and hence cannot generate new samples from the original population.
 In the vein of the above described cross-validation \citep{Stone1977}, we can generally mimic the process of obtaining new data through the family of resampling techniques, including also permutation tests \citep{Fisher1935}, the jackknife \citep{Quenouille1949} and bootstraps \citep{Efron1979}.
 At this stage, we broadly define resampling as random and repeated sampling of sub-samples from the same, known sample.
 Thus, without generating additional samples, we can use the sampling distribution of estimators to derive the variability of the estimator of interest and its properties (i.e., SEs, CIs and CVs).
+For a general discussion of resampling techniques for deriving properties of an estimator, the reader is referred to original works by \citet{Efron1981,Efron1992} and \citet{EfronTibshirani1986,EfronTibshirani1993}.